12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 Chamomile flowers for calm sleeping

-6. Lavender essential oil: Proven stress relief & relaxation herb
+6. Lavender essential oil: Proven stress relief and relaxation herb

 The calming scent of lavender makes it the premier plant-based stress management solution, with clinical studies proving its effectiveness for natural anxiety relief and sleep enhancement.